-'CLOs and Other insured assets' Highly rated CLO positions wrapped by monolines, non-CLOs wrapped by monolines and other assets wrapped with Credit Support Annex (CSA) protection.
+'CLOs and Other insured assets' Includes Negative Basis Trades, highly rated CLO positions wrapped by monolines, non-CLOs wrapped by monolines and other assets wrapped with CSA protection.

 'Collateralised Debt Obligation (CDO)' Securities issued by a third party which reference Asset Backed Securities (ABSs) (defined above) and/or certain other related assets purchased by the issuer.
 CDOs may feature exposure to sub-prime mortgage assets through the underlying assets.